 Exchange Education in Norway Under the Barents Plus Program

 Tromso is called the "northern Paris", it is located on a small island.
 Getting around the city is good by bus or bicycle; by the way, you can drive around the whole island in two or three hours by bike.
-As for communication, the island has good Wi-Fi coverage, including the network available to university buildings and dormitories.
+As for communication, the island has a good Wi-Fi coverage, including the network available to university buildings and dormitories.
 It is easy to find an occupation in the city: there are museums, ski trails with springboards, a deer park, beautiful bays, cruise liners.
-In addition, the university does a weekly newsletter with an overview of the main events for the coming week.
-There are places where you can master the guitar, drawing, photos, vocals, try yourself as a DJ, etc. Often there are certain privileges for students.
-For example, in the center of the city a student can borrow any sports or tourist equipment for free, which is good news for those who like hiking.
+The university makes a newsletter with an overview of the main events for the coming week.
+There are places where you can master the guitar, drawing, photos, vocals, try yourself as a DJ, etc. There are often certain privileges for students.
+For example, in the center of the city a student can borrow any sport or tourist equipment for free, which is good news for those who like hiking.
 By the way, local laws allow you to put a tent anywhere (not close to buildings, of course).

-The weather is quite comfortable, usually the winter temperature does not fall below -15.
-On the polar night you can often see the Northern Lights - incredibly beautiful, although for local residents it is already in the order of things.
-By the way, if there is not enough sun during the winter, the university has rooms equipped with special lamps, so you can compensate for this deficiency.
+The weather is quite comfortable, the winter temperature does not usually fall below -15.
+During the polar night you can often see the Northern Lights - incredibly beautiful, although for local residents it is already in the order of things.
+In addition, if there is not enough sun during the winter, the university has rooms equipped with special lamps, so you can compensate for this deficiency.
 You can get lost in time due to the lack of daylight in winter and, on the contrary, the polar day in summer.

 I note that although many Norwegians seem to be rather closed people who value their comfort zone, in general, the people are friendly here.
 The mate atmosphere, the abundance of events and their accessibility create a free and relaxing ambience, even for those who come from abroad.
 Thanks to the opportunity given to me by the exchange program, I have significantly improved my English, gained relevant knowledge and found new friends all over the world. ”